awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 17. }
 ```

 To require that a particular AWS KMS key be used to encrypt the objects in a bucket, you can use the `s3:x-amz-server-side-encryption-aws-kms-key-id` condition key\.
-To specify the KMS key, you must use a key Amazon Resource Name \(ARN\) that is in the "`arn:aws:kms:region:acct-id:key/key-id"` format\.
+To specify the KMS key, you must use a key Amazon Resource Name \(ARN\) that is in the `arn:aws:kms:region:acct-id:key/key-id` format\.

 **Note**
-When you upload an object, you can specify the KMS key using the `x-amz-server-side-encryption-aws-kms-key-id` header\.
+When you upload an object, you can specify the KMS key by using the `x-amz-server-side-encryption-aws-kms-key-id` header\.
 If the header is not present in the request, Amazon S3 assumes that you want to use the AWS managed key\.
 Regardless, the AWS KMS key ID that Amazon S3 uses for object encryption must match the AWS KMS key ID in the policy, otherwise Amazon S3 denies the request\.

-For a complete list of Amazon S3‐specific condition keys, see [Condition keys for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/list_amazons3.html#amazons3-policy-keys)\.
+For a complete list of Amazon S3 specific condition keys, see [Condition keys for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/list_amazons3.html#amazons3-policy-keys)\.

 ## Encryption context<a name="encryption-context"></a>

-An encryption context is a set of key\-value pairs that contains additional contextual information about the data\.
+An *encryption context* is a set of key\-value pairs that contains additional contextual information about the data\.
 The encryption context is not encrypted\.
 When an encryption context is specified for an encryption operation, Amazon S3 must specify the same encryption context for the decryption operation\.
 Otherwise, the decryption fails\.
 AWS KMS uses the encryption context as [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) to support [authenticated encryption](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#define-authenticated-encryption)\.
 For more information about the encryption context, see [Encryption context](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#encrypt_context) in the *AWS Key Management Service Developer Guide*\.

 By default, Amazon S3 uses the object or bucket Amazon Resource Name \(ARN\) as the encryption context pair:
 + **If you use SSE\-KMS without enabling an S3 Bucket Key**, the object ARN is used as the encryption context\.